davidswelt/zot_bib_web/README.md

 Requirements
 ----------------------------------------
-- Python 2.7 or 3 installation
+- Python 2.7 or 3
-- Pyzotero
+- Pyzotero.
+To install Pyzotero, a library for python:

+		sudo pip install pyzotero

+	or:

+		sudo easy_install pyzotero

-- Bibliographic entries in Zotero (as user or as group)
+- A Zotero collection with your bibliography (as user or as group)

-- A unix-like operating system, such as macOS, GNU/Linux

 Setup
 -----------------------------------------

-- Install Pyzotero, a library for python: sudo pip install pyzotero
-or:
-  sudo easy_install pyzotero

 - ensure zot.py is executable (chmod ug+x zot.py)

-- Try it out:
+- Try it out.
+From a unix-like command-line, do this:

 		./zot.py --group 160464 DTDTV2EP

    Then view zotero-bib.html in a browser.
    If that looks good, move on to the next steps for configuration.